01

 Speaking

 I have been incredibly privileged to speak about disability history and disability justice before numerous stakeholders.
-I regularly consult with companies, universities, archives, and public facilities.
-I’ve spoken at medical schools and senior centers, I’ve featured on podcasts, and I’ve led trainings on accessible pedagogy.
+I regularly consult with companies, universities, archives, and nonprofits.
+In recent years, I’ve spoken to coordinators of graduate programs, medical students, government workers, and K-12 educators.
+Below, find a list of recent workshops and keynotes.
+Please see my CV for a more comprehensive list.

 04